top of page

 Photo Credit: @alexcarl

-His collecting philosophy is simple: collect what excites you.
-The pieces he values most are those that took years to track down or that embody pivotal runway moments; garments made in extremely limited quantities and held back from sale because they belong, ultimately, in cultural institutions.
-Many are treated as future artefacts rather than inventory.
+His collecting philosophy is simple: Collect what excites you.
+The pieces he values most are those that took years to track down or that embody pivotal runway moments.
+These garments are made in extremely limited quantities and held back from sale because they belong, ultimately, in cultural institutions.
+Many are treated as future artifacts rather than mere inventory.

 An Archive You Learn Through Touch